About

 Bio

-Jennifer Lord is a fiber artist, painter, and taijiquan teacher in the Yang lineage.
-They received their BA from Naropa University and are currently an MFA candidate at the School of the Art Institute of Chicago.
+Jennifer Lord is an artist, researcher and taijiquan teacher.
+They received their MFA from the School of the Art Institute of Chicago and their undergraduate degree from Naropa University.
+Lord was a 2024 Rough Gems curator at Union Hall for their exhibition Dirty Abstraction.
 They study and teach T’ai Chi Ch’uan with Rocky Mountain T’ai Chi Ch’uan.
-They are a student of Sogetsu Ikebana with Kalapa Ikebana.
-Lord recently completed a residency at Mountain Water, a land restoration project that combines contemplative practice with creative expression.
+Lord has been a resident at Mountain Water, a land restoration project that combines contemplative practice with creative expression.
+They are always reading several books concurrently.
 Born in Salt Lake City, they live, work, and teach in Boulder, Colorado.
 Their work is held in several private collections.

 email: juniperlord at gmail dot com